 But I doubt anyone will have any issues with that since most of the time motherboard has two spare headers or more.

-Also, it’s possible to power up this fan though a MOLEX connector.
-But have in mind, it will spin at the highest speed meaning 1300 rpm and will produce higher noise.
+Also, it’s possible to power up this fan through a MOLEX connector.
+But have in mind, it will spin at the highest speed meaning 1300 rpm, and will produce higher noise.

 In case you are worried about vibration stuff, it’s quite easily fixed with silicon rubber screws.
 And you can get them from eBay or Aliexpress for like 1 US dollar for a 10 pack.

 Unfortunately, I couldn’t find a white version of this fan on Amazon US.
 It seems that only the RGB version is available.
 Though on Amazon UK you can find this fan, it’s a bit more expensive than in my country.

 Anyway, you will find links under this post below.

 All right.
 I will walk through a few tests I did with this fan.
 A simple pressure test, LED brightness, and a noise test.
 I do not have professional equipment and so I’ve used a paper sticker in order to see how much this fan can push it at a certain speed.
 Also, I’ve used my main mic to record noise levels.

 - Ok, starting with a minimum fan speed witch is just above 300 rpm.
 Well, not so much of the pressure and LED is almost invisible.
 Well, yeah, the higher voltage you provide to a fan the brighter LED will shine.
 But sure, it’s stealth silent, so you might want to set it as a base speed when CPU temperature is ‘let’s say’ below 104 Fahrenheit or 40 degrees celsius.